AgDataNomad/plotPlotR/readme.md

 library(plotPlotR)
 ## A simple function to create plot layout with corner points from a csv file

-cornersData # a data frame with 4 XY points referring to the four corners of an experiment
+cornersData # dataframe with 4 XY points corresponding to four corners of an experiment
 #>          X         Y id
 #> 1 148.6870 -34.47064  1
 #> 2 148.6873 -34.47062  4